-Note: It is not recommended that users modify or delete automanaged policies.
+Note: Veritas does not recommend that users modify or delete automanaged policies.

 If the user modifies the SLP, they must make sure that the SLP continues to meet the service level objective as defined by the protection plan.

 If the user deletes the SLP, they must make sure that the asset is added to another protection plan that meets the service level objective.